 Yesterday, he seemed a little off, but he still showed up for work.
 He went on a couple of walks, and then we came home for dinner.
 Reliable as always.

 Later, I took him for a drive.
-I had to pick him up to get him into the truck, but he came along.
-He loved the truck.
-He loved coming with me.
-We even stopped for fries at a burger place.
+I had to pick him up to get him into the truck, but he came along (he loved the truck).
+He loved coming with me, especially when we stop for fries at a burger place, like we did this time.
 We usually don’t tell mom about those trips.

-When we got home, he looked sad.
-He told us.
+When we got home, he looked a bit sad.

 By 11:45, he was in so much pain he couldn’t get comfortable or lie down.